dextr001/deep-CNN-keras/README.md

 </ol>

-Defining, Saving, and Loading a Module
+Defining, Saving, and Loading a Model
 -----

 TODO